-the energy transitionwe don't debate the science and we are part of the energy future
+the energy transitionwe accept science and are part of the energy future

 Climate change is real and human activity contributes to it.
-We accept the findings of the Intergovernmental Panel on Climate Change.
-We see the Paris Agreement as a step forward to meeting the global challenge.
+We accept the findings of the Intergovernmental Panel on Climate Change and support the Paris Agreement.

 Demand for oil and gas will require continued investment even under aggressive low-carbon scenarios.